Evangelism methods. Are they a help or a hindrance?

 • Because he believed conversion was a moral choice, his methods put sin and repentance front and centre to encourage people to make a moral choice to change.
 He introduced the Altar Call and the Anxious Bench to increase the number of people who would respond to this moral choice.

-• His methods were not designed to invoke faith in Jesus and his atonement on the cross, because he did not believe in people being supernaturally born again.
+• His methods were not designed to invoke faith in Jesus and his atonement on the cross, because he did not believe in people being spiritually born again.
 Methods like this are contrary to how we understand the salvation process.

 • Jesus and the apostles did not use such evangelism methods.
 Jesus gave clear instructions to his disciples on how to share the gospel with both Jews (Matthew 10:1-20) and Gentiles (Luke 10:1-23).